Connecticut State Police: Organization

+The Connecticut State Police is headquartered in Middletown, Connecticut.

 Troops

-The CSP is divided into 11 troops, each of which has a Lieutenant Troop Commander, a master sergeant Executive officer, several patrol sergeants, a detective unit, and a full complement of personnel for patrol.
+The CSP is divided into 11 troops, each of which has a lieutenant troop commander, a master sergeant executive officer, several patrol sergeants, a detective unit, and a full complement of personnel for patrol.
 The "resident troopers" in that troop area are also assigned to the troop.
 Additionally, each troop has its own dispatchers and clerical unit, and most have one or more mechanics to service the fleet.

 Some troops, because of their location, are tasked primarily with highway patrol functions while other troops in more rural areas serve as rural police, i.e.: response to crimes, patrol of towns and neighborhoods, and providing police services to many Connecticut towns that do not have police departments of their own.
 (Connecticut has no County Sheriff Departments).